p2rkw/xf86-input-mtrack/README.md

 For two finger scrolling.
 The button that is triggered by scrolling right.
 Integer value.
 A value of 0 disables scrolling right.
 Defaults to 7.

-**ScrollUpClickTime** -
+**ScrollClickTime** -
 For two finger scrolling.
-How long button triggered by scrolling right will be hold down.
-Integer value representing milliseconds.
-Defaults to 20.

-**ScrollDownClickTime** -
-For two finger scrolling.
-How long button triggered by scrolling down will be hold down.
-Integer value representing milliseconds.
-Defaults to 20.

-**ScrollLeftClickTime** -
-For two finger scrolling.
-How long button triggered by scrolling left will be hold down.
-Integer value representing milliseconds.
-Defaults to 20.

-**ScrollRightClickTime** -
-For two finger scrolling.
-How long button triggered by scrolling right will be hold down.
+How long button triggered by scrolling will be hold down.
 Integer value representing milliseconds.
 Defaults to 20.

 **SwipeDistance** -